AvolitesLtd/TitanManual/website/versioned_docs/version-15.0/system-settings/dmx-output-mapping.md

 ![DMX512 Module Properties](/docs/images/Dmx-Module-Properties.png)

-<strong>DMX output:</strong> Allows you to temporarily disable the output
+&nbsp;<strong>DMX output:</strong> Allows you to temporarily disable the output

-<strong>Merge Priority:</strong> A value between 0 and 200 where higher numbers have
+&nbsp;<strong>Merge Priority:</strong> A value between 0 and 200 where higher numbers have
 priority, 100 is default.
 For this DMX output, sets the priority of the DMX from this Titan console over incoming sACN being merged from other sources.
 You also need to set up [DMX Merge](#DMX-Merge).

-<strong>Break Length:</strong> Adjusts the DMX spacing which can be helpful for slow
+&nbsp;<strong>Break Length:</strong> Adjusts the DMX spacing which can be helpful for slow fixtures.
-fixtures.
 If fixtures or dimmers show an occasional glitch try increasing this number.
 Some dimmers will require this to be 4000us in order to work smoothly.
 Default 968uS.

-<strong>Mark After Break Length:</strong> Usually this will not need to be adjusted, but
-it can be increased to give fixtures a bit more time to receive the first DMX channel.
+&nbsp;<strong>Mark After Break Length:</strong> Usually this will not need to be adjusted, but it can be increased to give fixtures a bit more time to receive the first DMX channel.
 Default 76uS.

-<strong>Extra Stop Bit:</strong> Enabling this adds an extra Stop Bit to each byte which
-gives slow fixtures a bit more time to receive the DMX data.
+&nbsp;<strong>Extra Stop Bit:</strong> Enabling this adds an extra Stop Bit to each byte which gives slow fixtures a bit more time to receive the DMX data.
 This option can sometimes solve issues where fixtures can be seen regularly glitching.